 Care for a child with meningitis can cost nearly everything a family owns.
 Photo: PATH/Monique Berlier.

-Sometimes they sacrifice everything
+Sometimes they sacrificed everything

 In 2007, the Meningitis Vaccine Project (MVP) asked l'Association de Médecine Préventive to conduct a detailed socioeconomic study in Burkina Faso to understand the cost of a meningitis epidemic on the community.
-They found that a single case of meningitis costs a family US$90—about three to four months of the family’s disposable income.
+They found that a single case of meningitis cost a family US$90—about three to four months of the family’s disposable income.
 The cost reflects medicines, nursing care, transportation to health services, lost wages, and other direct and indirect costs.

 “The last thing you sell when times are bad is the front door.”

-“For an African family, a front door is very important because it’s what you build your house around,” explains LaForce.
+“For an African family, a front door is very important because it’s what you build your house around,” explained LaForce.
 Often carved or painted, the doors are unique and personal to every family.
-“The last thing you sell when times are bad is the front door,” LaForce says.
+“The last thing you sell when times are bad is the front door,” LaForce said.
 “And you only have to see that once or twice for such an event to make a terrible impact on you, to see how bad it really is.”